 Why Normalize on Store, Not Just on Lookup

 The first attempt normalized only on lookup (case-insensitive iteration).
-This allowed registering the same name with different cases to create two separate map entries.
+This allowed Register("Home") followed by Register("home") to create two map entries.
 The audit caught this: normalize on store makes the map key canonical, and all operations become O(1) direct lookups instead of O(n) iterations.

 ADR-R16: Relay Transport for File Transfer Plugins